 The report itself does touch upon this.
 One of the key pillars of the strategy talks about Upgrading Infrastructure, with special mention to digital infrastructure.
 Industrial organisations have, in the main, tended to be slow to uptake new digital technologies.
-From our experience this has come from fear of disruption causing negative impact, budgetary concerns and often a lack of resource to enable effective implementations.
-When combined with the current political and economic circumstances these justifications can conjure a heady brew of over cautiousness for business leaders to make investment in new technology.
-Although this cautiousness is entirely understandable, it can prove to be an Achilles heel when chasing growth and developing sustainable competitive advantage.
+From our experience, this has come from fear of disruption causing a negative impact, budgetary concerns and often a lack of resource to enable effective implementations.
+When combined with the current political and economic circumstances these justifications can conjure a heady brew of over-cautiousness for business leaders to make an investment in new technology.
+Although this cautiousness is entirely understandable, it can prove to be an Achilles heel when chasing growth and developing a sustainable competitive advantage.

-To take this further, there is an increasingly stronger argument to be made that during times of uncertainty that is in fact the perfect time to invest in the future of your business.
-Change projects designed to improve the effectiveness and efficiency of your business processes to allow for successful implementation of new digital technology not only strengthen the stability of your existing operations, they can provide a platform for sustainable growth.
+To take this further, there is an increasingly stronger argument to be made that during times of uncertainty that is, in fact, the perfect time to invest in the future of your business.
+Change projects designed to improve the effectiveness and efficiency of your business processes to allow for successful implementation of new digital technology not only strengthen the stability of your existing operations, but they can also provide a platform for sustainable growth.
 This is directly relatable to optimising existing or implementing business systems such as Business Intelligence, WMS, CRM, SCM or ERP systems etc.

 The advances in technology, data capture and analysis within tools such as ERP or BI are continually offering up more improvement opportunities.
 As a result, organisations that have yet to embrace these tools or are using archaic versions are running the risk of losing ground to competitors as well as damaging their own balance sheets.
 Systems such as ERP and BI are no longer only applicable to huge enterprises.
 They provide clear value and long term ROI for businesses of any size.
-Being able to track, record, analyse and most importantly, base business critical decisions on accurate, real time data not only reduces risks, it will provide high level, pivotal insight.
-This provides an organisation the confidence and assurance to make decisions that can remove wasted expenditure, improve production/delivery time scales and to have the agility to locate and react to business innovations.
+Being able to track, record, analyse and most importantly, base business-critical decisions on accurate, real-time data not only reduces risks, but it will also provide high level, pivotal insight.
+This provides an organisation with the confidence and assurance to make decisions that can remove wasted expenditure, improve production/delivery timescales and have the agility to locate and react to business innovations.
 These are just a small number of the benefits new business systems can bring and all these benefits are key to start-ups, SME’s and vast global organisations alike.

 Systems such as ERP and BI are no longer only applicable to huge enterprises.
 They provide clear value and long term ROI for businesses of any size.